-While cryptocurrency has gained great popularity in recent years, we are still yet to see mass use of cryptocurrency for everyday payments.
-There are many reasons for cryptocurrency’s lack of adoption in commerce, including ease of use and the speculative aspect.
+While cryptocurrency has gained great popularity in recent years, we are still yet to see mass use of the technology for everyday payments.
+There are many reasons for cryptocurrency’s lack of adoption in commerce, including ease-of-use and the speculative aspect.
 However, the rise in popularity has led to more businesses expressing interest in cryptocurrency.
 This has led many businesses to offer cryptocurrency payment options.
 The emergence of stablecoins, a cryptocurrency which is supposed to maintain a specific monetary value, may accelerate cryptocurrency use in e-commerce.

 Not all communities have the same access to the payment options most of us use today.
 There are over 3 billion people that do not have access to basic financial services.
-This makes transacting over the internet extremely difficult.
+This makes transacting over the internet extremely difficult for some populations.
 Participation in e-commerce is impossible if you do not have a form of payment that is easy to access and can transcend borders.
 Cryptocurrency offers an unprecedented level of economic inclusivity.
-Anyone with an internet connection can hold and access their cryptocurrency, allowing for participation in global e-commerce markets.
+Anyone with an internet connection and a crypto wallet can hold and access their cryptocurrency, allowing for participation in global e-commerce markets.

 While e-commerce has opened up a global market, this has brought up several issues for banks and lenders that now need to work with untrusted institutions across several borders.
 The biggest issue for these financial institutions is the settlement of funds and fees.
 The transfer of money across borders to unrelated organizations takes several days.
 Introducing blockchain technology to e-commerce may lessen the friction associated with e-commerce, making for a more efficient flow of capital.
 These benefits extend to the merchant, who now does not have to wait as long for their earned funds to reach their bank accounts, allowing for maximum efficiency.
 Significant portions of a small or medium business’ budget go towards paying these cross-border fees.
 Whether it be faster settlements between banks or a more consistent cash supply for merchants, blockchain technology is set to change how e-commerce is conducted.

 The payment options of yesterday were never intended to account for the rise in popularity of microtransactions.
 Apps and streaming services have struggled with how to properly reward creators based off of the use of their service.
-Second layer technologies, like the Bitcoin’s Lightning Network, allow users the ability to conduct direct transactions on a per-view basis, possibly even paying per minute of consumption.
+Second layer technologies, like the Bitcoin’s Lightning Network, can potentially allow users the ability to conduct direct transactions on a per-view basis, possibly eventually paying per-minute of content.

 A benefit of shopping in the physical world is that you maintain some sort of digital privacy.
 Of course, you would have to make an actual appearance in a store to make a purchase which is not the most private action.
 However, those purchases do not require your personal data to change hands.
 Your personal information is not required to make a purchase.
 This is in stark contrast to e-commerce, which often requires the purchaser to disclose their credit card, identity, and address.
 This has led hackers to target large corporations, which have become a treasure trove of personal data.
 Security has become a major aspect of e-commerce and can be supplemented by blockchain technology.
 By using cryptocurrency for payments, a direct purchase can be made while limiting the amount of data the user has to expose.

-Blockchains offer the e-commerce industry hope.
+Blockchains offer the e-commerce industry hope for expansion.
 However, there are issues that blockchain technology has to overcome for it to reach mass adoption.
 Currently, blockchains have yet to reach sufficient transaction speed to meet the demand required for the technology to work.
 While this problem is being addressed by many different projects, it makes a large reliance solely on blockchain technology unrealistic.
-One such project looking to address the scalability issue is the Lightning Network.
-The Lightning Network is a second layer solution that utilizes Bitcoin, Litecoin and other blockchains.
-Suppliers, merchants, and consumers can open payment channels which allow for recurring payments of a limited amount of bitcoin.
-These channels do not constantly sync their state with the blockchain, making purchases with cryptocurrency a faster and cheaper option than is currently offered today.

 Of course, any type of e-commerce is going to have to be ready to deal with the changing regulatory landscape that affects business practices, including inventory management and shipping.
 Head to our next lesson to explore how blockchain technology is disrupting supply chain management.